 With Dollar General Corporation since 2012

-Sparks received a Bachelor of Science degree in management from Phillips University and his Master of Business Administration from The University of Phoenix.
-He is also a board member of Nashville-area chapter of the American Red Cross.
+Sparks earned his bachelor’s degree in management from Phillips University and a MBA from The University of Phoenix.
+Sparks currently serves as a board director for the Nashville Area Chapter of the American Red Cross.

 Senior Vice President and Controller